Tiered Pricing Model: Great to Maximize SaaS Revenue

 API or server-side costs are not a concern for you

 If you're spending a lot on server-side costs, it's not a good idea to offer tiered pricing.
-Tiered pricing should be set up in a way that maximizes revenue from high-value customers, not to decrease it.
+Tiered pricing should be set up in a way that maximizes revenue from high-value customers instead of decreasing it.

 You aim to achieve steady income